→ Open the Data Explorer in a new tab.

 As we see, over the course of the 20th century there was a significant decline in global deaths from natural disasters.
 In the early 1900s, the annual average was often in the range of 400,000 to 500,000 deaths.
 In the second half of the century and into the early 2000s, we have seen a significant decline to less than 100,000 – at least five times lower than these peaks.

 This decline is even more impressive when we consider the rate of population growth over this period.
 When we correct for population – showing this data in terms of death rates (measured per 100,000 people) – then we see a more than 10-fold decline over the past century.
-This chart can be viewed here, with the data found in table form here.
+This chart can be viewed here.

 Human impacts from natural disasters are not fully captured in mortality rates.
 Injury, homelessness, and displacement can all have a significant impact on populations.